ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 ## Limitations

-- **Error checking** is quite limited and not properly integrated into Elektra
 - The plugin only reads **simple mappings** (no nesting)
 - Adding and removing keys does remove **comments** inside the configuration file
 - No support for Elektra’s **array data type**